Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 1. Go to Atlassian account > Create API Token.

-4. On Postman again, click on Authorization, and select the type Basic Auth.
+4. In Postman, click Authorization, then select Basic Auth.

 1. Type the email you use to log in to your Service Management site.